 “I do not live in the past, but the past walks in me.” —Louisa Brown

 For over twenty five years I have been collecting artifacts from the greatest era in modern history: the American Civil Rights Movement.
 Originally, this collection began as an effort to connect to the history on a visceral level by holding these papers and objects in my hands and mentally taking myself to the times, the places, and the people.
-Now, I am exploring all available options to ensure that this collection receives as much public exposure as possible.
+Currently in development, the Civil Rights Heritage Museum will proudly showcase these artifacts, ensuring that this collection receives wide public exposure for future generations.